-The cultural fit of employees, clients, and a potential acquirer are all critical to the success of the firm.
-On this episode Bart Bartlett, CEO at DemandZEN shares how he instills the core values of the firm with his remote team.
+The cultural fit of employees, clients, and potential acquirers are all critical to the success of the professional services firm.
+In this episode, Bart Bartlett, CEO at DemandZen, shares how he instills the core values of the firm within his remote team.

 Bart Bartlett [00:00:45] Thank you, sir.

 Greg Alexander [00:00:46] Good to see you.
 If you wouldn’t mind, introduce yourself and your firm and tell everybody what you do.

 Bart Bartlett [00:00:55] Sure.
 So I’m Bart Bartlett, the CEO, and co-founder of DemandZen.
 We focus on the top of funnel demand generation for B2B tech companies and have done so in one form or another since about 2004.

 Why Culture Fit is Important When Scaling a Business